 Sri Lanka were enjoyable in their own right, not just for the uplifting contrast they provided to their wheezing continental neighbours.
 It was depressing that they were no match for Australia, but Mahela Jayawardene's semi-final hundred and Lasith Malinga's four in four balls provided the tournament with two of its three most electric passages (Adam Gilchrist's hundred in the final was the other, though Andrew Flintoff's "Fredalo" must run it close.)

 Everywhere you looked, though, there was an incurable gloom.
 How else to describe the mid-tournament retirement of Brian Lara?
 For all his complications, Lara was still a representative of an age that was definitively not the one that the tournament stood for.
-This could just be old-man nostalgia but though he played right through the match-fixing years, there was something lighter and more entertaining about the time Lara played in.
+This could just be old-man nostalgia, but though he played right through the match-fixing years, there was something lighter and more entertaining about the time Lara played in.
 Maybe it was just in the way he played.
 He remains, if nothing else, the last of the great West Indian cricketers (although, Shiv).

 Even if everything had gone right, if the tournament had birthed a million Laras, if India and Pakistan had reached the final, it would still be unable to dissociate itself from the death of Bob Woolmer.
 That tragedy alone sank the tournament.
-Even now, eight years on, it remains impossible to internalise the enormity of his passing, and this is written by someone who was no more than a mildly informed acquaintance of the man.
+Even now it remains impossible to internalise the enormity of his passing, and this is written by someone who was no more than a mildly informed acquaintance with the man.
 For the many who knew him intimately, what torment.
 Still the questions are as pressing as they were that early Karachi morning, when, with the country already in some tumult (the endgame of Pervez Musharraf's presidency had begun), a member of the Pakistan management screeched down the phone that Woolmer was gone, and probably murdered.
 It was a shitstorm of a period for Pakistan.

 How could it be that he just died?
 That one day he had been at the receiving end of a great World Cup shock and then that evening he was no more?
 A high-profile coach of a major side, on cricket's biggest stage, a man so consumed by the game.
 How could it be that such a hash was made of the cause of his death?
 That it still remains unknown?
 It was disturbing that so many were able to see the approximate moment of Phillip Hughes' death.
 In its own way, the unseen death of Woolmer was equally disturbing and random.
 Some days it still feels as if something died not only within Pakistan's cricket but in the sport itself that day.
 The lack of closure remains the still-open wound of that tournament.